Orange County Sexual Harassment Lawyer

 Sexual harassment often boils down to a “he said, she said” scenario.
 This is because many sexually inappropriate acts happen in the privacy of an office or car.
 If you don’t have physical proof of the sexual harassment that occurred, you may feel like it will be impossible for you to bring a claim.
 This is a myth.

 Don’t let fear stop you from doing the right thing.
 Sexual harassment affects all walks of life.
-We have represented restaurant employees, retail clerks, educators, managers, temporary workers, independent contractors, teenagers, grandparents, straight people gay people, men, and women.
+We have represented men and women of all ages, sexual orientations, races, and employment types.
 Sexual harassment happens.
 When it does, contact our attorneys so we can analyze your personal situation.

 Sexual Harassment Claims Have Special Statutory Deadlines